-There is a wide variety of grants available each year to support the needs of seniors.
+Do you want to find out how to get free government money for seniors over 50?
+There is a wide variety of grants for seniors available each year.
 Federal grants can meet senior needs for nutrition, education, and housing.
 Foundations also offer specialized grants for organizations who are working with seniors and which are supporting education, good health, affordable housing, senior safety, and volunteerism.
-However, there are very few grants awarded specifically to an individual.
-Individuals seeking assistance need to work through agencies and organizations.
+Keep in mind, however, grants for individuals are few and far between.

 - Capital Assistance Program for Elderly Persons and Persons with Disabilities provides funds to for the transportation needs of elderly persons in areas where public transportation services are not available or appropriate.